 - Bake for approximately 18 to 20 minutes or until golden brown.

-- Let sit on baking sheet on counter for 5 minutes to cool and harden before handling.
+- Let sit on baking sheet on the counter for 5 minutes to cool and harden before handling.